rseah145/smw-term2/lesson_6/Practical.md

 On IP Traffic Source page, select A specific IP Address or Subnet and enter the IP of memsrv1.
 Click Next
 ![image](../images/Pasted%20image%2020230815113852.png)

-Set destination to any IP address
+Set destination to any IP address.
+Click next
 ![image](../images/Pasted%20image%2020230815113959.png)

+Set IP Protocol type to ICMP